 GCSE (9-1) Music (J536) includes two non-exam assessment (NEA) components – the Integrated portfolio and the Practical component.
 Both are centre assessed and externally moderated.
 The third component, Listening and appraising, is assessed by examination.

-You can choose to submit the sample work for moderation either by uploading electronic copies to the OCR Repository or by posting the sample to the moderator.
+You can choose to submit the sample work for moderation either by uploading electronic copies to Submit for Assessment or by posting the sample to the moderator.

 All candidates’ work must be submitted using the same method.
 You can’t offer both options within the same series, and you must select the method you are using when you make entries.

 For full assessment requirements, please see the specification.

 For the Integrated portfolio and the Practical component, students are assessed through performance and composition.

 Individual performance on candidate’s chosen instrument (including voice).